Postgraduate Diploma in Asian Art

 Phone: +44 (0)20 7898 4445

-The Postgraduate Diploma in Asian Art offers seven immersive modules, each 12 weeks in length.
+The Postgraduate Diploma in Asian Art offers seven immersive modules, each eleven weeks in length.
 Students can take any number or combination of modules and you can begin the programme in October, January or April.

-We also offer two new supporting courses, Analysing and Exploring the Arts and Independent Study Project in Asian Art History.
+We also offer two supporting courses, Analysing and Exploring the Arts and Independent Study Project in Asian Art History.
 These are available both in person and online.

 Issues and themes dealt with in weekly lectures are developed further through tutorials, review sessions, seminars, discussion forums and visits to museums, galleries and other collections.